Elgafar - φ Virginis (phi Virginis)

 Elgafar, also designated as φ Virginis (phi Virginis), is a variable and multiple sub-giant star in the constellation of Virgo.

 Elgafar visual magnitude is 4.81.
-Because of its moderate brightness, Elgafar should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Elgafar should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of Elgafar

 Elgafar is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of Elgafar are provided in the following table:

 The simplified sky map below shows the position of Elgafar in the sky:

 Today's Elgafar - φ Virginis (phi Virginis) rise, transit and set times from Greenwich, United Kingdom are the following (all times relative to the local timezone Europe/London):